Phonics Blog

 This way, nothing is left to to chance.

-You’ll find it easier to help your child if you understand the phonics system of reading yourself.
 It doesn’t need to be complex.
 Once you know how it’s done you’ll breathe a sigh of relief.

 Follow the step by step instructions and tips I’ve gained from teaching this to hundreds of children and to adults.